Head of Journal: Peter Pelzer

 Maastricht should be a place, where this spirit is cultivated and cherished.
 By us, for you.

-To that end, we maintain a website over at diplomat.unsamaastricht.org and we publish a print edition three times a year.
+To that end, we maintain a website over at maastrichtdiplomat.org and we have published a print edition three times a year.
 Last year, we published over 100 online articles and three successful, high-quality physical editions.
 Check the last one out here.

-For you, the Journal Committee can be an opportunity to gather experience in the journalistic craft: Writing, editing, digital teamwork, social media, blogging and everything in between.
-If you are looking to polish your CV with real, tangible experience, this is an excellent way to do so.
-You do not have to be an achieved, published writer to join; but you will be one by the end of the year.
+For you, the Journal Committee can be an opportunity to gather experience in the craft: writing, editing, digital teamwork, social media work, podcasting, interviewing, and more.
+If you are looking to polish your CV with real, tangible experience then this is an excellent way to do so.
+You do not have to be an achieved, published writer to join; you will be one step closer to your goals by the end of the year.

-But most importantly, you’re free to choose your own topic to write an article about!
+But most importantly, you’re free to choose your own topic to write an article about.
 Let the student body know what you feel like is worthy of discussion.
-The more passionate you are about it, the better!
+The more passionate you are, the better!